josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/📜_funding_and_charitable_status_timeline.md

 # 📜 Funding and Charitable Status Timeline — UK Universities
 **First created:** 2025-09-23 | **Last updated:** 2025-10-03
-*A history of how UK universities became “charitable” bodies that act like corporations, shaped by policy vibes, marketisation, and global soft power shifts*
+*A history of how UK universities became “charitable” bodies that act like corporations, shaped by policy vibes, marketisation, and global soft power shifts.*

 ---